 LinkedIn has become a household name across the country, with many employers now making a profile on the social media platform a pre-requisite to employment.
 The social media platform itself has over 560 million active users on the site, which is roughly 8 times the size of the United Kingdom’s population; any marketing professional could tell you that 560 million is a large audience to potentially advertise to, but the problem is how to reach these possible customers effectively.
 Without the proper management and understanding of how social media advertising works, you may likely be spending excessive amounts of money advertising to people who have no interest in purchasing your product or service.

 Although LinkedIn does have an advertisement targeting system in place to help their clients reach the audience they want to target, managing any social media advertising campaigns is often like taking on another job in and of itself.
-To be successful, social media advertising campaigns need to be constantly monitored, response rates thoroughly analysed and any conversion funnels fully optimized – all on a daily basis.
+To be successful, social media advertising campaigns need to be constantly monitored, response rates thoroughly analysed and any conversion funnels fully optimised – all on a daily basis.
 Many people, especially small and local business owners, don’t have the time or resources spare to manage such a commitment, but in this day and age, an effective social media advertisement campaign is almost a necessity if you don’t want to be missing out on potential business opportunities.
 That’s why Gorilla Marketing are now offering a LinkedIn Advertisement Management service – a service designed to take the stress out of managing a social media advertisement campaign, all whilst still returning fantastic results and business opportunities.

 Let’s break-down more specifically what you’ll receive when signing up to Gorilla Marketing’s LinkedIn Advertisement Management Service: